-We are also talking about a sovereign fund, finance by oil revenues housed abroad.
-This is important because if all oil revenues gush back into the economy it can cause a massive appreciation of the shillings and make our other exports uncompetetive.
+We are also talking about a sovereign fund, financed by oil revenues and housed abroad.
+This is important because if all oil revenues gush back into the economy it can cause a massive appreciation of the shillings and make our other exports uncompetitive.

 The argument that we should bring the money all back and not keep it offshore developing other economies is a populist one but not based on the facts.
-If the sh7trillion NSSF is struggling to find bankable projects in Uganda what off the estimated trillion of shillings in revenue we are expecting annually when production kicks off?
+If the sh7trillion NSSF is struggling to find bankable projects in Uganda what of the estimated trillions of shillings in revenue we are expecting annually when production kicks off?

 Beyond infrastructure it would do us a world of good if we could shore up our education and health services.
-This would have enable upward mobility of populations.
+This would enable upward mobility of larger parts of the population.
 A healthier and better educated population is a more productive one.

-The temptation to set a flurry of state enterprises will always be there but we should resist the urge.
+The temptation to start a flurry of state enterprises will always be there but we should resist the urge.